folio-org/docs/content/en/docs/Platform essentials/Keyboard shortcuts/keyboardshortcuts.md

 ---
 title: "Keyboard shortcuts"
 linkTitle: "Keyboard shortcuts"
-date: 2022-06-07
+date: 2023-01-29
 weight: 50
 ---

 Keyboard shortcuts allow you to perform actions using the keyboard.
 These shortcuts are shared across several apps in FOLIO.
-For the [apps listed below](#list-of-apps-displaying-shortcuts), you can [view the list of shortcuts](#viewing-the-keyboard-shortcuts-list) while using the app.
+For the [apps listed below](#list-of-apps-displaying-the-shortcut-list), you can [view the list of shortcuts](#viewing-the-keyboard-shortcuts-list) while using the app.

 ## Keyboard shortcuts list

 | Action                           | Shortcut keys |
 | :------------------------------- | :------------ |
 | Create a new record:             | Alt+n         |